 My success rate?

-Here is my rundown on how I prospect at conferences:
+Here is my rundown on how I prospect for freelance writing clients at conferences.

-6. Follow up.
 In case you haven’t noticed, this whole post is about networking and building new relationships.
-Connect via LinkedIn and Twitter to as many conference attendees and exhibitors as you can.
+Connect via LinkedIn and Twitter/X to as many conference attendees and exhibitors as you can.
 Create lists and groups.
 Follow up while the memory is still fresh.
 Be direct, brief, and polite.
 Don’t badger anyone and ignore those who don’t respond to you.
 When the chemistry doesn’t work, just cheerfully disengage and leave them off your mailing list.

 Kimberley Rotter is a freelance writer and content strategist in San Diego.